 Privately Fostered Children

-Definition of private fostering
+Definition of private fostering:

 A private fostering arrangement is a private arrangement for a child under the age of 16 (or 18 if they are disabled) to be cared for by someone who is not a parent or close relative for more than 28 days.
 The Local Authority is not involved in placing the child or young person in this private arrangement.